usdoj-crt/crt-portal/README.md

 For working with cloud.gov directly, you will need to [install the cloud foundry cli](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
 That will allow you to run the `cf` commands in a terminal.

+First, login to cloud.gov at https://login.fr.cloud.gov/login and then, get a passcode https://login.fr.cloud.gov/passcode.

-Log on with `cf login -a api.fr.cloud.gov --sso` and go to the link to sign in and get your pass-code.
+Log on with `cf login -a api.fr.cloud.gov --sso-passcode <put_passcode_here>` and go to the link to sign in and get your pass-code.

 ### Initial cloud.gov set up
 First, log into the desired space.